pypsa-meets-earth/pypsa-earth/doc/software_hints.rst

 Integrated Development Environment
 -----------------------------------

-`IDE Python` **(recommendation)**: in order to write and debug python code, you need an Integrated Development Environment (IDE) that is a software used to write code.
+In order to write and debug python code, you need an Integrated Development Environment (IDE) that is a software used to write code.
 We recommend `Visual Studio Code <https://code.visualstudio.com/>`_, which is freely available online and provides an easy to use interface with Git.
 Obviously, any alternatives like `PyCharm <https://www.jetbrains.com/pycharm/>`_ or `Sublime <https://www.sublimetext.com/>`_ will work as well.

 System requirements